sebastiantoh/tp/docs/UserGuide.md

 Let's say your archived contact Alex Yeoh wants to start buying electronics from you again, and so you would like to bring his contact entry back to the contacts list.
 Simply follow the steps below:

-1. Make sure you are on the archived contacts list.
+1. Make sure you are on the archived contact list.
 If not, simply use the `archive list` command to get all your archived contacts.

    <figure>
        <img src="images/archive-remove/archive-remove-prelude.png" alt=" List archived contacts " width="900px">